-Exhibit 3.11 illustrates an example of an Analyze and Evaluate item with a task-based UDE that is aligned with UDA principles calling for "assessment instructions and procedures...to be easy to understand, regardless of a student's experience, knowledge, language skills, or current concentration level" (Thompson et al., 2002, p.
+Exhibit 3.11 illustrates an example of an Integrate and Interpret item with a task-based UDE that is aligned with UDA principles calling for "assessment instructions and procedures...to be easy to understand, regardless of a student's experience, knowledge, language skills, or current concentration level" (Thompson et al., 2002, p.
 13).
 The item is designed to measure the student's ability to describe, in depth, a character, drawing on specific details in the text.
 To demonstrate this skill, the student needs to identify a character trait that is relevant, but selecting an accurate trait is insufficient to meet the construct measured.
 The student needs to be able to connect the selected character trait with a deeper interpretation of the character and the details of the text.
 In providing the word bank as a task-based UDE, all students have an equivalent opportunity to focus more of their time and attention on the use and apply construct to be measured, rather than on trying to generate a character trait word.
 This type of task-based UDE is an example of one that aims to assess more challenging comprehension processes while allowing readers to access the item in the relatively short period of time allotted by the assessment.
 This clarity of expectations also maximizes the likelihood that readers will cognitively engage with complex NAEP-designed reading experiences within the short time frame allotted to each block.

 The use of a word bank as a task-based UDE also aligns with principles calling for "accessible, non-biased items" and the removal of "non-construct oriented...barriers" to the assessment content (Thompson et al., p.
 9).
 In this case, the word bank decreases construct-irrelevance by providing a set of words from which test-takers can select, rather than generate, a relevant character trait.
 The provided words allow all readers, and especially English learners, to access the test and validly engage with the item designed to measure their ability to make inferences about character traits and not their ability to generate unfamiliar words in a timed assessment context.
+Similarly, this task-based UDE aims to reduce testing bias so that all students, regardless of their native language, have an opportunity to make sense of the story and demonstrate how to make inferences about characters and support their answers with evidence from the text.

 Exhibit 3.11.
-A Grade 4 Analyze and Evaluate item illustrating a task-based UDE in the form of a word bank providing a set of character traits from which readers can select their choice and then use as part of their constructed response
+A Grade 4 Use and Apply item illustrating a task-based UDE in the form of a word bank providing a set of character traits from which readers can select their choice and then use as part of their constructed response

 Motivational UDEs.
 In the 2026 NAEP Reading Assessment, motivational UDEs are designed to facilitate students' interest in assessment content and persistence with challenging tasks (Alton & Proctor, 2008; Buehl, 2017; CAST, 2020; Guthrie & Klauda, 2015).
-Motivational UDEs might, for example, provide an engaging pre-reading preview that helps to generate a minimal amount of interest in an assessment block.
+Motivational UDEs might, for example, provide an engaging pre-reading preview or video that helps to generate a minimal amount of interest in an assessment block.
+See Exhibit 3.12, where a pre-reading preview and accompanying 15 second video of children playing string instruments serves to pique students' interest in the topic of the reading passage.
+The passage is about a girl who enters a talent show contest to perform the violin she has just learned how to play.
+Such UDEs can increase the test's ability to measure the intended construct for all students, regardless of their prior interest and motivation. that helps to generate a minimal amount of interest in an assessment block.